Individual Therapy Services:

 Anchor Psychotherapy, Inc. is pleased to offer individual therapy services tailored specifically for young adults and adults seeking personal growth, self-discovery, and emotional well-being.
 We are committed to helping you explore the complexities of your inner world and navigate life’s challenges, and each of our therapists uses an integrated approach informed by a combination of the following modalities: Internal Family Systems (IFS), psychodynamic theory, attachment theories, and Emotionally Focused Therapy (EFT).

 Below, you will find more information about the primary therapeutic pillars our therapists integrate to guide your therapeutic journey.
-Keep in mind that therapy sessions with a trained therapist will provide you with personalized guidance and support tailored to your unique needs and goals.
+However, keep in mind that therapy sessions with a trained therapist will provide you with personalized guidance and support tailored to your unique needs and goals.

 Internal Family Systems (IFS): Nurturing Self-Compassion